mlkornhauser/550_Final/_posts/2020-12-21-Individual-Cities.md

 ## Foot Traffic & COVID-19 Cases by City

 I selected six cities to conduct an in-depth review of foot traffic by business type and investigate how these trends relate to local COVID-19 case counts.
-I selected cities from diverse regions of the country that demonstrated different patterns in infection rates and business traffic based on the exploratory analysis.
+I chose cities from diverse regions of the country that demonstrated different patterns in infection rates and business traffic based on the exploratory analysis.
 The six cities include:

 *	Denver, Colorado
 *	Houston, Texas